Practical Information

 Student cards

-You will be issued your own student card which is necessary for:
+You will be issued your student card which is necessary for:

 • accessing campus buildings